VenaSeal Treatment for Varicose VeinsAdmin2021-04-09T14:49:00-04:00

 Every patient is different.
 The VenaSeal closure system works best with certain types of varicose veins.
 Should the VenaSeal system not be the right procedure for a specific patient, there are several treatment options available for varicose veins that include:

-Endovenous laser treatment (EVLT), which uses targeted laser energy to heat a vein from the inside, causing it to collapse quickly and eventually disappear.
+Endovenous laser treatment (EVLT) uses targeted laser energy to heat a vein from the inside, causing it to collapse quickly and eventually disappear.

 Endovenous radiofrequency ablation, which uses radiofrequency energy to heat the vein and cause it to collapse.